Office: Student Financial Assistance

 Free Application for Federal Student Aid (FAFSA)

 Students apply for federal, state, and institutional aid programs by completing the FAFSA online at fafsa.gov.
-The FAFSA is available starting October 1 each year.
+The FAFSA is available as of October 1 of every year.

 To be considered for aid for the academic year or for fall semester only, the FAFSA should be submitted by February 1.
 Applications submitted after the priority date will be considered if funds are available.